EelcoA/fabriekscraper/README.md

 # Fabriek Scraper

-This program creates several CSV files containing all movies currently scheduled on the website of art-house cinema 'De Fabriek', address http://www.de-fabriek.nl.
+This program creates several CSV files with data from all movies currently scheduled on the website of art-house cinema 'De Fabriek' in Zaandam, The Netherlands: http://www.de-fabriek.nl.

 #### Dependencies
 The program is written in python3 (3.6.9) using the scrapy web crawling framework.
 So to use this